TouK/nussknacker/docs/scenarios_authoring/DataSourcesAndSinks.md

 sidebar_position: 3
 ---

-# Data sources and sinks
+# Streaming sources and sinks

 ## Kafka topics as input and output to Nussknacker scenarios